Arcware-io/arcware-ide/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+ - A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+ - If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Development environment (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. Windows 10]
- - IDE [e.g. chrome, safari]
+ - JDK: [e.g. Adopt OpenJDK 11]
- - Version [e.g. 22]
+ - IDE: [e.g. Eclipse 2021-03]

 **Additional context**
-Add any other context about the problem here.
+ - Add any other context about the problem here.